stanleyyoga123/Avatar-Duel/README.md

 `Card` is an abstract parent class for cards.
 This class has `name`, `element`, and `description` as attributes and can be modified with getter and setter. `Character`, `Land`, and `Skill` inherit `Card`.
 Character has additional `attribute` attribute, and `Skill` has additional `effect` and `attribute` attributes.

-`HandDeck` inherits `Deck` from attribute package.
-This class defines cards belong to players.

 `Player` defines player's stats, including hand cards, middle deck cards, power, and health.